learn-co-curriculum/creating-and-inserting-dom-nodes/README.md

 2. Insert elements into the DOM
 3. Remove elements from the DOM

+This lesson is a code-along - Learn will expect to see changes made to the file contents in order to register completion.
+Copy and paste the code snippets as you go to follow along.

 ## `document.createElement()`

 Creating an element in JavaScript couldn't be easier.
 Simply call